 St Mary’s church in Gateshead near the Tyne Bridge becomes a heritage centre for the town.

-The Great North Museum opens in the former Hancock Museum.
-It includes some features from the earlier museum but with a much more modern feel.
+The Great North Museum opens in the former Hancock Museum in Newcastle upon Tyne.
+It includes features from the earlier museum but with a much more modern feel.

 2009 – Infinity Bridge